ngneat/dialog/README.md

 ### Using a Component

-First, we need to create the modal component:
+First, create the component to be displayed in the modal:

 ```ts
 import { DialogService, DialogRef } from '@ngneat/dialog';